traben/ku_jgj/README.md

 # ku_jgj
-Code for the Jet-Gap-Jet process
+Code for the Jet-Gap-Jet process written, edited, and maintained by Federico Deganutti and Timothy Raben